CS2103AUG2016-F09-C4/Main/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list tasks
 2. `Dowat` displays a list of tasks
-3. User requests to mark a task as completed with the index of task in the list
+3. User requests to mark a task as completed with the specified index of a task in the list
-4. `Dowat` marks the existing task as completed and archives the completed task
+4. `Dowat` marks the existing task as completed
+5. `Dowat` records the Mark command into UndoableCommandHistory
-5. `Dowat` displays the updated list of tasks
+6. `Dowat` displays the updated list of tasks

   Use case ends.